zZhiG/World-Model-PyTorch/README.md

 In the early stage of the car's movement, we will apply an **additional speed** to make it move as much as possible and collect richer data.

 ## 2. Train VAE
 Firstly, we will train the VAE network.

-We will train the VAE network.
 Its latent feature channel is **32**.

 A total of **1000** epochs were trained, with a batch size of **128**.